 Club secretary H.T.
 Pinner commented in the 1927 AGM agenda: "The whole-hearted efforts of the Ladies Committee to provide for our wants are greatly appreciated by all the members and we again tender our very best thanks to them for their efforts over the past year."

-From an enlightened modern perspective, it now seems scandalous (not to mention ridiculous) that it would be another 60 years until women were actually allowed on the green at Abington Bowling Club.
+From the more enlightened perspective of our current age, it now seems scandalous (not to mention ridiculous) that it would be another 60 years until women were actually allowed on the green at Abington Bowling Club.

 Onwards Through the 20th Century (I)

 IN 1931, Abington claimed its first major honour, the Manfield Cup, with a record of 104-56 across the four rinks, and founder members Abell, Knight and Tebbutt in the winning team.
-It was the first of five Manfield successes to date, the most recent coming in 1991.
+It was the first of six Manfield successes to date, the most recent coming in 2023.

 It appears that some members now considered the club to be a cut above the rest.
 A committee meeting prior to the 1933 AGM agreed, by nine votes to five, to recommend the name be changed to Northampton Town Bowling Club!